 Winter Haven, FL 33883-9602

-- Visit our website at www.centerstatebank.com and send us a secure message through online banking
+- Send us a secure message through online banking

 Items are paid in the following order each processing day: electronic and ACH items, over-the-counter (teller) items and then all the remaining items in sequential number order.
 The order which transactions are received and processed can impact the total amount of fees incurred on your account.